Crustacean-Hacks/.github/profile/README.md

 </h1>

 # Who We Are?
 Hi there, we are Crustacean Hacks!
 We are a group of students from the University of Minnesota Twin Cities in the College of Science and Engineering.
-We are Computer Science majors and minors who are passionate about software development and creating new and exciting projects.
-We are currently working on a variety of projects that we are excited to share with you.
+We are Computer Science majors who are passionate about software development and creating new and exciting projects.
+We are currently working on a variety of projects for various hackathons around the US that we are excited to share with you.

 ## [Alex Iliarski](https://github.com/alex-iliarski)
 - **Major**: Mathematics B.S., Computer Science B.S., Computer Science M.S.